slipke/csm_ss15_sem_team_vagrant/puppet.md

 - Agents need good network to reach master servers

 ## Compiling a catalog

+The following steps are performed when a catalog is being compiled:

 1. Retrieve the node object
 2. Set Variables from the Node Object, from Facts, and from the Certificate